cha-namoth/cha-namoth.github.io/BlobToolKitv2_conda_HOWTO.md

 #### Step 3: Map trimmed reads to the assembly
 Mapping is used to assess the coverage of reads on contigs.
 You can do this either with minimap2 or bowtie2 (If you have Nanopore or PacBio reads you'll need to use minimap2).
+Bowtie2 instructions are at the very bottom.

 ##### minimap2 mapping of reads (short and long):